 While a marginal improvement over Las Posadas, the dishes here are reminiscent of the offerings at its next-door neighbor at the Mexico pavilion in terms of flavor profile and taste.
 For those who didn’t read our Las Posadas Review (spoiler alert), we ranked it #11 out of 12 Holiday Kitchens, so “marginal improvement” isn’t exactly a glowing endorsement.

-Here’s what’s on the food menu at the Feast of the Three Kings Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the Feast of the Three Kings Holiday Kitchen:

 Pastelón: Sofrito-marinated Beef with Sweet Plantains and Olives (Gluten/Wheat Friendly)